kundajelab/TF-Atlas/pipeline/reports/README.md

 - TF-MoDISco result HDF5
 - Peak predictions HDF5 (same format as above)
 - Importance scores HDF5 (same format as above)
+- Optional path to directory where results of notebook are stored:
+	- Plotted images of the profiles, importance scores, and underlying seqlet

 ### `summarize_motif_hits.ipynb`
 For the set of TF-MoDISco motifs, this notebook will run MOODS motif instance calling and analyze the resulting hits.
 This notebook will visualize: